martineg/ocp4-packet-tf/README.md

 export AWS_SECRET_ACCESS_KEY=secretkey
 ````

 Run `terraform plan && terraform apply` to provision the infrastructure and start the cluster bootstrap process.
-When nodes have been provisioned, make sure to update HAproxy configuration on the bastion host with correct IP addresses.

 Now you can watch and wait to see if the deployment returns